Sinchon Massacre

 The Sinchon Massacre (Korean: 신천 양민학살 사건; Hanja: 信川良民虐殺事件) was a massacre of civilians between 17 October and 7 December 1950, in or near the town of Sinchon (currently part of South Hwanghae Province, North Korea).
-North Korean sources claim the massacre was committed by the U.S. military and that 30,000–35,383 people were killed in Sinchon.
-South Korean sources dispute the death toll and accuse Korean right-wing security police and communists of the killings.
+North Korean sources state the massacre was committed by the U.S. military and the South Korean army and that 30,000–35,383 people were killed in Sinchon.
+South Korean sources dispute who the perpetrators were and accuse both communists (the North Korean army) and a small group of right-wing vigilantes of the killings.
+Most of the victims were anti-communist residents of Sinchon, along with a small group of pro-communist residents.
+In South Korea, it is referred to as an anti-communist uprising.
 The event took place during the second phase of the Korean War and the retreat of the North Korean government from Hwanghae Province.